 Special Educational Needs and Disabilities (SEND)

-At Our Lady Queen of Martyrs Primary and St Joseph’s RC Primary, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
+At Our Lady Queen of Martyrs Primary and St Joseph’s Schools, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 Further information can be found in the SEN Information Report.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.